This is a work in progress. Expect it to be incomplete.

-I had a Tide business account for a while (poor – avoid!) but got on the list for a Monzo business account (they are currently not opening new business accounts).
-I use it as a top-up card account for those foreign currency transactions.
+I had a Tide business account for a while (poor – avoid!) but switched to a Monzo Pro business account .
+I use it as a top-up card account for those small monthly amounts which incur a fee from NatWest, and for foreign currency transactions.
 This has saved me those foreign transaction fees, and Monzo is generally awesome, but there was one US-based supplier that they just couldn’t pay, and text-chat-based customer support doesn’t work for me, so I struggle to see how it could be my main account.

 I also encourage people to check if a bank is actually a bank.
 Some of the new “challenger” banks that pop up are not actually proper banks: they are re-sellers of eMoney services.
 They don’t have banking licenses and it’s unclear if your money is safe as they are not strictly part of the financial services compensation scheme (FSCS).

 Monzo and Starling ARE proper banks, Tide and Coconut are not.
 Always read the terms and conditions and know what you are getting into.